wysaid/android-gpuimage-plus/README.md

 }
 ```

+> __The jcenter is out of date, please try the source for now.
+Latest prebuilt versions will be provided soon.__

-> Use other ffmpeg-library, see: <https://github.com/wysaid/FFmpeg-Android.git>
+> To compile other versions of ffmpeg, see: <https://github.com/wysaid/FFmpeg-Android.git>

 ## Abstract